ecorey/Spatial-Topologies/README.md

 - **leftDual (ld)**
 - **rightDual (rd)**

-# As each of the three operations will give a relation as the result, the operations can then also be applied recursively.
+# Each of the three operations given above will give a relation as a result, and the operations can also be applied recursively.

 # This program verifies exhaustively (for each of the eleven relations) that: